suasuasuasuasua/nixos-config/README.md

    nix run .#activate
    ```

-> Inspired by the [this unified
+> Inspired by [this unified
 > template](https://github.com/juspay/nixos-unified-template) and [this
 > config](https://github.com/srid/nixos-config).
-See the template for more details
+See the template for more
-> on how to set it up!
+> details on how to set it up!